moonrepo/moon/docs/project.md

 #### dependsOn

-The optional `dependsOn` setting defines _other_ projects that _this_ project depends on, primarily when generating the project and task graphs.
+The optional `dependsOn` setting defines _other_ projects that _this_ project depends on, primarily when generating the project and dependency graphs.
 The most common use case is building those projects _before_ building this one.
 It will also sync [package.json](#packagejson) and [tsconfig.json](#tsconfigjson) when applicable.

 When defined, this setting requires an array of project IDs, which are the keys found in the